Weilin Li's Homepage

 University of Maryland

-Mallat scattering transforms and applications to machine learning
+Mallat scattering transforms and machine learning

 Harmonic analysis on graphs and fractals